m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/usage.md

 > **Note**
 >
 > I cheated a little...
-I deleted the extra frames so that the loop animation is perfectly connected... <i class="far fa-smile-wink"></i>
+I deleted the extra frames so that the loop animation is perfectly connected... <i class="far fa-smile-wink"></i> (it is enough here to keep only the first 64 frames).
 >
 > It is still possible to correct your recording, by deleting frames, or reordering them if necessary.
 Practical, isn't it?